Skip to content

 • Exemptions from Costs:

-If you receive citizens’ benefits, unemployment benefits, or assistance to cover living expenses, you can apply for an exemption from course fees.
-Additionally, those facing financial or personal hardships may also qualify for an exemption.
+If you are receiving citizens’ benefits, unemployment benefits, or assistance to cover living expenses and have been officially required to attend an integration course, you can usually apply for an exemption from course fees.
+In some cases, people facing particular financial or personal hardship may also qualify, but this depends on approval by the responsible authority.

 • Reimbursement of Costs:

-If you pass the final test of the integration course within two years (or three years for special target groups) from the date your Eligibility Certificate (Teilnahmeberechtigung) was issued, you may be eligible to have half your course fees reimbursed.
-This requires completing and submitting an application to the appropriate branch office.
+If you pay for an integration course yourself and pass the final test within two years (or three years for special target groups) from the date your eligibility certificate (Teilnahmeberechtigung) was issued, you may be eligible to have half of the course fees reimbursed.
+This requires submitting a formal application to the responsible office.

 Einbürgerungstest and Leben in Deutschland